 Here are some DO's and DONT'S to help you along the way.
 You may like to print off this page as an aid memoir for when you are looking for your pet.

 THINK CAREFULLY over your choice of pet, especially dogs.
 Be honest with yourself - is it really suitable for your home and lifestyle?
-A pet is a living creature with its own feelings and special requirements, not a trophy or a fashion statement.
+A pet is a sentient creature with its own feelings and special requirements, not a trophy or a fashion statement.
 If you are set on a certain breed then research into it first.

 NEVER buy on impulse.
 That cute puppy may grow into a large or difficult dog, and avoid feeling sorry for a sad or sickly looking animal, it is not your problem, it is the responsibility of the seller and it may result in being an expensive or tragic mistake.